Link to Content:

 $40.42 - $49.99

-Tags: data management / data science / exploratory data analysis / linear regression / logistic regression / predictive modeling / R / unsupervised learning
+Tags: data exploration / data management / linear regression / logistic regression / predictive analytics / R / unsupervised learning

 Practical Data Science with R lives up to its name.
 It explains basic principles without the theoretical mumbo-jumbo and jumps right to the real use cases you’ll face as you collect, curate, and analyze the data crucial to the success of your business.
 You’ll apply the R programming language and statistical analysis techniques to carefully explained examples based in marketing, business intelligence, and decision support.